hogsy/chronon/readme.md

 These are extra features, the original game didn't necessarily feature, that this engine introduces.

-- Can target either x86 and x64 architectures
+- Can target x86, x64 and ARM64 architectures
 - Support for both Windows and Linux
 - Overbrights via `r_overbrights` (just be wary Anachronox's art was not designed for it)
 - Higher-resolution texture replacements can be loaded in